dady172172/Roblox-Cheat-Scripts/README.md

     A:Please check and make sure that the script is for the game you are playing.
 By opening the link at the top of the script.
 Where it says "Game : https:....".
 This link provides the exact game the script was made for.
 If it is for your game then please report it here on GitHub.

 -   Q:Can I request you make a script for a game?\
     A:You can request scripts.
-But weather I make them or not, is up to me.
+But whether I make them or not, is up to me.
 Sorry.

 -   Q:Can I request a feature be added to a Script/GUI?\
     A:Yes.
 But its up to me if I want to add that feature or not.
 Feedback is always welcome.